-2 OSB was established by the Digital Connectivity Act (SB 66) in 2021 to succeed the Office of Rural Broadband, which was created by executive order in 2017 (01.01.2017.14).
+3 OSB was established by the Digital Connectivity Act (SB 66) in 2021 to succeed the Office of Rural Broadband, which was created by executive order in 2017 (01.01.2017.14).

-3 See ACP Connectivity Tracker at ACP Enrollment and Claims Tracker - Universal Service Administrative Company (usac.org) (last accessed July 31, 2023).
-See also "Bipartisan Infrastructure Law State Fact Sheet: Maryland," the White House, March 2023, https://www.whitehouse.gov/wp-content/uploads/2023/03/Maryland-Fact-Sheet-March-Edition.pdf.
+4 See ACP Connectivity Tracker at ACP Enrollment and Claims Tracker - Universal Service Administrative Company (usac.org) (last accessed July 31, 2023).
+See also "Bipartisan Infrastructure Law State Fact Sheet: Maryland," the White House, March 2023,

-programs.4 Understanding that a lack of devices prohibits some Marylanders from participating in online activity, the State will also use \$30 million in ARPA funding to provide approximately 145,000 devices to low-income families in fiscal year 2023, distributed through local governments.
+On July 18, 2023, Governor Wes Moore announced a new program, "Maryland ActNow," in partnership with EducationSuperHighway to increase awareness of the ACP and MEBB programs.5 Understanding that a lack of devices prohibits some Marylanders from participating in online activity, the State will also use \$30 million in ARPA funding to provide approximately 145,000 devices to low-income families in fiscal year 2023, distributed through local governments.